About This Course

 Machine learning models provide a fast and flexible way to build predictive models of the world, and are used for tasks ranging from predicting supply chain availability to optimizing the placement of advertisements.
 The tools discussed in this class are fast becoming industry standards in bioscience, finance, geology, manufacturing, and marketing.

-The Machine Learning Mastery Workshop is 3 days of individualized coaching in the use of scikit-learn to predict country-specific risk of famine using satellite imagery, intelligence reports, and historical climate records.
+The Machine Learning Mastery Workshop is 3 days (5 days for the virtual version) of individualized coaching in the use of scikit-learn to predict country-specific risk of famine using satellite imagery, intelligence reports, and historical climate records.
 Students will return to work the same week ready to apply advanced learning algorithms to business cases in their own industries. test

 The course begins with a conceptual introduction to machine learning algorithms.
 This is followed by an introduction to the implementation of estimators in scikit-learn and best practices for using them.